ParadoxZero/blog/index.markdown

 *The path forward*

 *Life is messy.
 But sometimes in the chaos of it, we find purpose.
-It's importantto recognize what makes us tick.
+It's important to recognize what makes us tick.
 That just might be the difference between being alive and living.*